 This southwest shrimp bowl is perfect for an easy weeknight meal that’s tasty and healthy.
-The southwest seasoning mix gives the shrimp a little kick while the lime, tomatoes, and guacamole lend a fresh zing to your palette.
+The southwest seasoning mix gives the shrimp a little kick while the lime, tomatoes, and guacamole lend a fresh zing to your palate.
 We’ve included an option to take this bowl to the next level by pickling some onions, chopping romaine and tossing on some tortilla strips but these are completely optional.
 In fact, all the toppings in this bowl are optional, swappable and interchangeable making it the most customizable meal ever!
-Carb-conscious?
-Replace the quinoa with all lettuce.
-Kids don’t like tomatoes?
-Replace them with tortilla strips (the tomatoes, not the kids).
-Heck, you can even make this a taco night by bringing a few tortillas into the mix.
-Go crazy!
-We love how easy it is to remix this recipe so get ready for more ‘bowl recipe’ options in the future.

 - 1 tbsp southwest seasoning mix